msg-byu/getting-started/MTP.md

 #### Purpose

 Calculates the MV Grade of `train.cfg` and sets up the `state.als` file.
-(Need more info here, as I'm not 100% sure why this step is necessary)
+[GLWH Nov 26 2020] The MV grade isn't needed.
+But the `als` file stores the active learning set.

 ### Relax